MollDalian/ChatBot/replit.md

 - `DELETE /chat/{chat_id}` - Delete a chat session

 ### Frontend (Port 5000)
-The React frontend runs on `0.0.0.0:5000` and provides:
+The React frontend runs on `0.0.0.0:5000` with a Merlin AI-inspired design featuring:
+- **Dark theme** with modern, minimalist aesthetics
+- **Message bubbles** with avatars, timestamps, and color-coded user/bot messages
-- Chat interface with message history
+- **Responsive sidebar** with chat history (collapsible on mobile)
+- **Modular components** - Message, ChatItem for easy customization
-- Sidebar with chat list
+- **Mobile-friendly** design with touch-accessible controls
-- New chat creation
-- Chat deletion
-- Real-time streaming responses using Server-Sent Events (SSE)
+- **Real-time streaming** responses using Server-Sent Events (SSE)
+- **Theme system** for easy color and style customization

 ## Recent Changes (2025-10-04)
+- **Redesigned UI with Merlin AI-inspired style** (dark theme, modern aesthetics)
+- Created modular component architecture (Message, ChatItem components)
+- Implemented theme system for easy customization (colors, spacing, fonts)
+- Added responsive design with mobile-friendly layout
+- Enhanced message display with bubbles, avatars, and timestamps
+- Improved sidebar with hover effects and touch-accessible controls
 - Configured the application for Replit environment
 - Updated CORS settings to allow all origins for Replit's proxy
 - Modified frontend to use relative URLs for API calls through React proxy